-- To develop an understanding of teacher assessment. - To develop an understanding of self-assessment and peer assessment. - To differentiate between types of assessment strategies. - To develop an understanding of assessment rubrics. - To develop an understanding of student portfolios. - To develop an understanding of a reflective journal. - To develop an understanding of credit-based system. - To develop an understanding of grading in the CBCS. - To develop an understanding of checklists and rating scales, as observation techniques. - To develop an understanding of anecdotal records, as an observation technique. - 2.1 Teacher assessment, Self-assessment, Peer assessment (meaning and purpose) - 2.2 Assessment Rubrics, Student Portfolios, Reflective Journal (meaning, purpose and guidelines of development) - 2.3 Credit based system, CBCS and Grading (meaning and advantages) - 2.4 Observation Techniques: i) Checklists, ii) Rating Scales, iii) Anecdotal records (meaning, purpose, characteristics, merits and limitations)
+- To develop an understanding of teacher assessment. - To develop an understanding of self-assessment and peer assessment. - To differentiate between types of assessment strategies. - To develop an understanding of assessment rubrics - To develop an understanding of student portfolios and reflective journals. - To develop an understanding of credit-based system. - To develop an understanding of grading in the CBCS. - To develop an understanding of checklists and rating scales, as observation techniques. - To develop an understanding of anecdotal records, as an observation technique. - 2.1 Teacher assessment, Self-assessment, Peer assessment (meaning and purpose) - 2.2 Assessment Rubrics, Student Portfolios, Reflective Journal (meaning, purpose and guidelines of development) - 2.3 Credit based system, CBCS and Grading (meaning and advantages) - 2.4 Observation Techniques: i) Checklists, ii) Rating Scales, iii) Anecdotal records (meaning, purpose, characteristics, merits and limitations)